About Jackye Clayton

 I think eventually, like all of us get to a point where we are like, ‘You know what, I think I found what I really like and I'm ready to settle down’ so I think doing that is temporary.
 We've all gone through it.
 I mean, we used to call it something different.
 People used to be contractors or people used to be consultants, but we're calling it the gig economy.

 But I think everyone gets to a point where either something that they want to do or they want to do something more permanent, and so we have to be open to that.
+I think all of the issues when you're talking about intergenerational or various cultures, whether between men and women, it all boils down to communication.

 So we all have to be patient and communicate in various methods and you'll find the one that works best for you.
 And it will be once you have that open, you should have a better relationship and see different things with the candidates that you're speaking with.